Skip to content

 Bernards Township 250th Anniversary Flag

-For the 250th anniversary in Bernards Township, the yellow and green flags on the village greens were flown in Basking Ridge and Liberty Corner, as well as the large banner flag in Town Hall.
-It was designed by township resident Cathy Mondoro and C.J.
+For Bernards Township’s 250th anniversary, the yellow and green flags on the village greens were flown in Basking Ridge and Liberty Corner, as well as the large banner flag in Town Hall.
+The flag was designed by township resident Cathy Mondoro and C.J.
 Designs and donated by the Annin Flag Company, an organization with long ties to Bernards Township.

 250th Anniversary Bernards Township Flag